Teoscar Hernández Preview, Player Props: Mariners vs. Royals

-On Saturday, Teoscar Hernandez (hitting .422 in his past 10 games) and the Seattle Mariners play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 4:10 PM ET.
+Teoscar Hernandez -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Seattle Mariners versus the Kansas City Royals, with Alec Marsh on the hill, on August 27 at 4:10 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Royals.
+In his last game, he hit two homers in his most recent game (going 2-for-5) against the Royals.

 Teoscar Hernández Game Info & Props vs. the Royals